sam-math/car-price-app/README.md

-# Tensorcar: your car adviser
+# Tensorcar: your car advisor

 ## Goal
 You want to buy a car.
 Which model?
 What price?
 No worries, Tensorcar will help you get to the right model and right price in no time!